-And what I found was that Palm Beach Letter thankfully isn’t a scam.
-It’s actually a legitimate newsletter service that shows you how to make money investing in technologies like blockchain, which is the technology underpinning Bitcoin and other cryptocurrencies.
+And what I found was that Palm Beach Letter isn’t a scam.
+It’s a legitimate newsletter service that’s aimed at helping you make money investing in companies at the forefront of emerging trends, particularly those in the technology sector.

-Palm Beach Letter is an investment advisory service created by Teeka Tiwari who works with a company called Palm Beach Research Group.
-The core service is a monthly newsletter that shows you how to invest in blockchain related tech stocks.
+Palm Beach Letter is an investment advisory service run by Teeka Tiwari, founder of a Florida-based company called Palm Beach Research Group.
+And at the core of the service is a monthly newsletter aimed at helping subscribers become successful investors.

 How Does Palm Beach Letter Work?

-The way Palm Beach Letter works is pretty simple – subscribe for $49 on the Palm Beach Research Group website, and follow Teekas investing tips in the hopes of making big money in the stock market.
+The way Palm Beach Letter works is pretty straightforward; the idea is to join the service through the Palm Beach Research Group website and follow Teeka’s investing tips with the aim of becoming a successful investor.

 Here’s an overview of what you get as a subscriber:

 - Monthly newsletter: This is the main part of the subscription.
-Each month, Teeka sends you a new stock recommendation and explains some of the reasons behind why he chose it.
+Each month, for 12 months, Teeka sends you a new recommendation and explains some of the reasons behind why he chose it.

 - Model portfolio: This portfolio includes all the stocks on Teeka’s “buy now” list.
-That way, you know what he recommends buying and when he recommends selling.
+That way, you know what he recommends buying and when he suggests selling, etc.